-Academic Records - You may be asked to provide ACT scores, high school courses and grads and any college credits.
+Academic Records - You may be asked to provide ACT scores, high school courses and grades, and any college credits earned.

 Financial Aid Information - Bring your award letter and any material you’ve received in the mail.
 We’ll be glad to answer any questions.